goyalt1/goyalt1.github.io/index.md

 achieve desired results and goals.
 Recognized for hard work and team spirit.

+* ### Accounting Office | Wal-Mart/Canada/2023
+    * An accounting office associate concludes the day's activities and remains vigilant for any irregularities.
+It included generating audits as needed and meticulously documenting any discoveries.

 * ### Cashier | Wal-Mart/Canada/2019-2021
     * A cashier is supposed to be helping customer through register and self-checkouts.